How to Tell if Water Has Damaged Your Car

 If we have to think of one thing we can count on after a ravage superstorm, is that afterwords the used car market will start to be flooded with water-damaged cars.
 This means that not only the current car owners have to be worried about the information of water damage to cars, but also the ones who are planning to purchase a new car, especially a used one.

 In so many senses water is the enemy of cars.
 It can ruin a vehicle in many different ways, including eating away the electronic wiring of the car, to seizing up mechanical systems.
 Those can also include engine damage, electrical problems, mold, and mildew difficult removal, and many more.
-Unfortunately, the damage may not be revealed for even several months or even years for some specific cases.
+Unfortunately, the damage may not be revealed for even several months or even years in some specific cases.

 Check for premature corrosion: